 Sponsored SB 88 (Chesbro) to allow wineries to sell bottled

 Sponsored AB 1505 (Wiggins) to allow wineries to take orders at wine tastings for later delivery

 Cosponsored AB 1394 (Wiggins) to form the California Pierce’s Disease Control Program

-Family Winemakers also assists its members in marketing their wines by organizing three wine tastings each year.
-Two are in the Southern California market for consumers and the wine trade (San Diego and Pasadena).
-The other is our annual San Francisco tasting that just completed its 20th year.
-The San Francisco event is a two-day event in which consumers can attend the first day.
+Family Winemakers also assists its members in marketing their wines by organizing wine tastings each year.
+One is in Southern California market for consumers and the wine trade (San Diego or Los Angeles area).
+The other is our Bay Area tasting that just completed its 23rd year.
+The San Mateo event is a one-day event in which consumers join the trade.
 The tastings allow small producers to cost effectively reach the wine buying trade.